The Brunswick: Book Launch

 My hope is that this book sells via word-of-mouth channels, and that starts with you!

-A direct text message to someone is great.
-For people that don’t know me, this is most helpful once the book has actually released.
+• A direct text message to someone is also gold.
 It could be as simple as: Have you heard of the novel The Brunswick yet?
 I think you’d like it.

-You can also send them my landing page for preorder options & info: www.calliemurray.com
+• You can also send them my landing page for ordering options & info: www.calliemurray.com

 #3.
 Help launch it.